com-480-data-visualization/com-480-project-worldwideweebz/Milestone_1.md

 - Why is your approach original?

   First of all, we want to offer an interactive vizualisation, as opposed to what is already done.
-Then, our vizualisations will show really general and different components, with multiple parameters.
-This way, we can have a lot of insights about animes, and have a better understanding about what makes them what they are.
-Finally, we will show these insights with different diagrams and charts, which will help to have more discernement about the data.
+Then, our vizualisations will show general relationships, while having more specific components, with multiple parameters each: for instance, we want to relate the data to real-life people and demographics, geolocalizations and time.
+This way, we hope to extract more insights about animes, and have a better understanding about what differentiates them.
+We hope to generalize some trends and similarities, and bring forward the people that contribute to the production of animes, such as voice actors and directors.
+Finally, we will show these insights with different diagrams and chart styles and build an argument showcasing our findings.

 - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).